EricZinda/Perplexity/backlog.md

 Plurals work
     - work through the tests and make them work in new regime
-    - Make /show work with streaming
-        START HERE NEXT: /show should show answers grouped
-    - Bug: "which files are in folders": returns a crazy number of answers
-        - Report answers by group
     - Bug: we can't remove duplicates *before* running quantifiers and cardinals because they might need them
+        - Should simply remove from reported answers
+    - "which files are in folders": returns a crazy number of answers including ones that are coll when it isn't used
     - Really slow: Example28
         a few files are in a folder together
             Need to walk this through